system-wide SOLUTIONS to change the world

 How about this plan?

 As the existing systems struggle along, we continue to quietly build up what will take their place.
-Why waste our energy fighting when they’re going to fizzle out anyway?
+Why waste our energy fighting them when they’re going to fizzle out anyway?
 If you have to work in existing exploitative systems to survive for now, start focusing on these principles:

 Move toward non-rivalrous dynamics.
 This doesn’t mean coopetition or being a good team player to beat the competition.
-This means the only thing we’re working to overcome is the drive to compete and dominate.
+This means the only thing we’re working to overcome is the drive to dominate.
 This means figure out how to cooperate and get along with at least with the people you’re closest to.

 Do you have a better idea?
 If so, hopefully you’re writing about it so we all can get on board…figuratively.
 Maybe we should stay with earth until we have this planet sorted out.